AlexRod1221/handheld-led-matrix-prototype/README.md

 * Custom game engine and display routines
 * Input handling and game logic
 * Used Altium Designer for PCB design
-* Used TinkerCAD for outer shell/circuit enclosure
+* Used TinkerCAD for outer handheld enclosure

 ---